 This past Friday the 13th I went for something a bit left-field.
 It was still a movie starring Jason Voorhees, just not the traditional Camp Crystal slaughter I typically opt for.
-Whenever this infamous date rolls around I am confronted with the same old question: which instalment of the hit franchise should I indulge in this time?
+Whenever this infamous date rolls around I’m confronted with the same old question: which instalment of the hit franchise should I indulge in this time?
 With so many sequels, spin-offs and reboots, it’s never an easy choice.
-On the whole, Friday the 13th II-VI are the instalments I gravitate towards, though I do have a soft spot for 1988‘s hacked-to-pieces Friday the 13th Part VII: The New Blood, which despite notable setbacks does feature one of the most irresistible finales in the series, Kane Hodder’s marauding ‘Zombie Jason’ going full-on Universal monster mode against Lar Park Lincoln’s tepid Carrie clone.
+On the whole, Friday the 13th II-VI are the instalments I gravitate towards, though I do have a soft spot for 1988‘s hacked-to-pieces Friday the 13th Part VII: The New Blood, which despite notable setbacks does feature one of the most irresistible finales in the series, Kane Hodder’s marauding ‘Zombie Jason’ going full-on Universal monster mode against Lar Park Lincoln’s tepid Carrie clone Tina Shepard.
 You’d think we’d get bored of watching the same mindless nonsense time and time again, but if you’re feeling lowbrow, what better series to indulge in than Friday the 13th?
-It made mindlessness an art form during its irrepressible 80s run.
+It made mindlessness a peculiar artform during its irrepressible 80s run.

-For this reason I am a firm believer that Friday the 13th has no place in the current horror climate.
+For this reason I’m a firm believer that Friday the 13th has no place in the current horror climate.
 It’s difficult to recreate that silly, gimmick-laden formula for modern audiences as it very much belongs to the 80s (though a period piece could prove a winner for a nostalgia-hungry generation fed on a diet of Cobra Kai and Stranger Things).
 I thought James Isaac did a fine job with 2001’s Jason X. He understood that the series was little more than fast food thrills and topped it off with a tasty dollop of tacky self-awareness.
-It had the production values of a Sci-fi channel space drama, and many fans struggled to swallow its celestial digression, but on the whole it got the franchise and all that it stood for.
+It had the production values of a Syfy space drama, many fans struggling to swallow its celestial digression, but on the whole it got the franchise and all that it stood for.
 Today, everything is a sophisticated update or well-rounded origins story.

-In 2009, filmmaker Marcus Nispel would attempt to do for Jason Voorhees what Christopher Nolan did for Batman, ditching the cartoon tyranny for a highly-skilled hunter who had sharpened his instincts in the Camp Crystal shadows.
+In 2009, filmmaker Marcus Nispel would attempt to do for Jason Voorhees what Christopher Nolan did for Batman, ditching the cartoon tyranny for a highly-skilled hunter who’d sharpened his instincts in the Camp Crystal shadows.
 It made sense.
 If a person was elusive enough to avoid detection for decades before taking vengeance on the demographic that had proven such a scourge to the Voorhees name, he would have adapted to his habitat in ways that are alien to the modern teenage slacker.
-Nispel’s Jason was fresh, believable and brutal, and in a post-Nolan era it was the next logical step, but the character had gone through too much silliness to come out serious on the other side.
+Nispel’s Jason was fresh, believable and brutal.
+In a post-Nolan era it was the next logical step.
+But the character had gone through too much silliness to come out serious on the other side.
 I remember the film being a fair ride, but it’s just not what I’m looking for in a movie starring Jason Voorhees.

 The idea of a Freddy vs Jason spectacular was first proposed way back in 1987.
 While the ‘Friday’ franchise had already grown moribund, the Elm Street series was thriving like never before, the hugely successful A Nightmare on Elm Street 3: The Dream Warriors transforming Robert Englund’s fictional child killer into a morally questionable poster boy for kids the world over.
 This was thanks to an emphasis on camp humour and mesmerising practical effects set-pieces, but also due to savvy pop culture tie-ins with the likes of American hair band Dokken, the first of many a-list acts to oil the Freddy bandwagon.
 Ultimately, a deal could not be reached between New Line Cinema and Paramount.
 After raking in a whopping $44,800,000 for The Dream Warriors, New Line were hardly disappointed, a feeling that was only strengthened when A Nightmare on Elm Street 4: The Dream Master boasted series highs of $49,400,000 the following year.
 Meanwhile, 1988’s quasi-crossover The New Blood posted record lows for the Friday series, figures which only solidified Krueger’s position as the new commercial king.